danielmadureira/sword-health-challenge/README.md

 $ npm run start
 ```

+## Documentation
+API documentation is available at [`/api`](http://localhost:3001/api) endpoint
+in OpenAPI (Swagger) format.

 ## Postman
-For testing, there are Postman collection & environment files inside the
+There are Postman files inside the `postman` directory in the root of the
-`postman` directory in the root of the project that can be used for testing.
+project that can be used for testing.

 There are two users already created for testing: